Last updated on 5 Nov 2024

 A Health Plan serves as a communication tool between enrollees and their GP, to enable:

-2. GPs to ensure that care delivered for disease prevention and chronic condition management is timely and appropriate.
+2. GPs to assess and ensure that care delivered for disease prevention and chronic condition management is timely and appropriate; and

 Health Planning includes (but is not limited to) recommended health screenings, vaccinations, and advice on making healthier lifestyle changes, as well as any actions related to management of their chronic conditions.